chromice/ae/README.md

 <?php
 $response
 	->cache(5) // cache for five minutes
-	->save('/hello-world.html') // save for this request
+	->save('/hello-world.html') // save response for /hello-world request ->dispatch();
-	->dispatch(); //
 ?>
 ```

-You must specify the type when you create a new response object.
-It should be either a valid mime–type or a shorthand like "html", "css", "javascript", "json", etc.
+You can specify the type when you create a new response object.
+It should be either a valid mime–type or a shorthand like "html", "css", "javascript", "json", etc. By default all requests are of type "text/html".

 When response is created, it starts capturing all output.
 You have to call `aeResponse::dispatch()` method to send the response, otherwise it will be discarded.

-You can set header at any point via `aeResponse::header()` method, which accepts the same arguments as PHP's own `header()` function.
+You can set HTTP headers at any point via `aeResponse::header()` method, which accepts the same arguments as PHP's own `header()` function.

 If you want the response to be cached client–side for a number of minutes, use `aeResponse::cache()` method.
 It will set "Cache-Control", "Last-Modified" and "Expires" headers for you.

 Response library supports server–side caching as well.
-The responses are saved to *cache/* directory by default.
-Apache would first look for a cached response there, and only if it finds no valid response there, will it route the request to *index.php* in the root directory.
+The responses are saved to */cache* directory by default.
+Apache would first look for a cached response there, and only if it finds no valid response, will it route the request to */index.php*.

 In order to save a response use `aeResponse::save()` method, passing the full request URI (including the file extension) via the first argument.
 You can delete any cached response using `aeResponse::delete()` method.

 ### Database

-...
+Database library

 ## Licence